|Special Offer 2020: $150 off a Koala Mattress we have a special Sleepify offer for you.|

 As the softer mattress of the two, the Noa mattress is the more ideal for those who want a perfect combination of sinkage and bounce.
 Side sleepers will be most comfortable here as the upper layers of the bed provide plenty of depth for shoulders and hips and the pocket springs offer some more rigid support for spine alignment.

 The latex layer is also helpful when it comes to side sleepers who find themselves moving through the night.
 You won’t find yourself in an indentation on the latex layer, so there’s no frustraitng ‘wiggle’ to change sleeping positions.

 Although both mattresses do offer a similar level of firmness, the materials and customisation dictate the comfort you’ll find here.
 On the Noa, the latex offers that great bounce and more minimal contouring for a combination sleeper who wants the freedom to move a little more during the night.
-The Sleeping Duck, on the other hand, is unmatched in its ability to offer half and half firmness and also plenty of foam sinkage in the upper layers of the mattress.

 Following our comparison, it’s easy to see that the Noa and Sleeping Duck both offer a similar experience from the outset, though different materials and a few exclusive features really make each bed stand out in their own way.

 The Noa is a little more affordable, relies on latex for bounce and is a good bed for combination sleepers whereas the Sleeping Duck is unmatched when it comes to customizability of firmness.
 The mattresses also different in their sleep feel, with the Duck model being a tad more cloud-like than Noa.

 Either of these mattresses will be fantastic for Australians looking to get a good night’s sleep, though to make your choice a little easier, use our article to compare them by their ability to match your sleep style and budget.